Charity golf day scratched

 An annual charity golf event has been cancelled after Greater Dandenong Council diverted its logistical support to “other priorities”.

-With the support of corporate sponsors, Take a Swing for Charity Golf Day has risen $715,000 for 19 local charities since 2009.
+With the support of corporate sponsors, Take a Swing for Charity Golf Day has raised $715,000 for 19 local charities since 2009.

 The next golf day in February 2026 was cancelled after council staff were no longer available to help organize and promote the event.